 Division Commander – Major General Joseph Spencer

-- Aides-de-Camp – Major William Peck, Major Charles Whiting
+- Aides-de-Camp to General Spencer – Major William Peck, Major Charles Whiting

 - Brigade Commander – Brigadier General Samuel Holden Parsons